antoniou79/scummvm-android/README.md

 - a52dec-0.7.4                                             -- Debian 10.1 distribution package (0.7.4-19 ?)

 Basic instructions:
 - Install docker ("Docker Engine - Community" should work fine).
-Tested with version 19.03.2, build 6a30dfc on Linux Ubuntu x64 16.04.6 LTS
+Tested with version 19.03.4 (build 9013bf583a) using containerd.io version 1.2.10-3 on Linux Ubuntu x64 16.04.6 LTS.
 - Install docker-compose on your system.
-Tested with version 1.24.1, build 4667896b
+Tested with version 1.24.1 (build 4667896b).

 - Build the image with:
 ```